endoflife-date/endoflife.date/tools/drupal.md

 > [Drupal](https://www.drupal.org/) is a free and open-source content management framework written in PHP and distributed under the GNU General Public License.

 Releases are fully supported for 2 minor versions from initial stable release.
 During this period, bugs and security issues that have been reported are fixed and are released during the [release windows on the first and third Wednesdays of each month](https://www.drupal.org/about/core/policies/core-release-cycles/schedule#windows) (US time).
+The final minor release in major release cycle is a long-term support (LTS) release and has extended security coverage.

 **Drupal 9.1** will receive security coverage until December 8, 2021 when Drupal 9.3.0 is released.

 **Drupal 9.0** will receive security coverage until June 16, 2021 when Drupal 9.2.0 is released.

-**Drupal 8.9.x** the final and Long-Term Support version of Drupal 8 will [be supported until November, 2021](https://www.drupal.org/about/core/policies/core-release-cycles/schedule#drupal-8-eol).
+**Drupal 8.9.x** as the LTS cycle for Drupal 8 will [be supported until November, 2021](https://www.drupal.org/about/core/policies/core-release-cycles/schedule#drupal-8-eol).

 **Drupal 7** will receive security patches [until November 2022](https://www.drupal.org/about/core/policies/core-release-cycles/schedule#drupal-7-eol).